- Great looks

 Outside of the report card, the RAV4 is equipped with automatic emergency braking, active lane control, adaptive cruise control, and automatic high beams.
 Blind-spot monitors are standard on XLE and higher trim levels.
 That’s exceptional safety hardware and software for the RAV4 and it could help save lives on the road.

-We recommend the 2020 RAV4 XLE not only for the optional equipment covered below but also for its standard blind-spot monitors.
 The new RAV4’s body style makes some concessions to outward vision in the name of style.

 2020 Toyota RAV4